minhng1303/azure-cloud-devops-project-1/README.md

    - AZURE_SUBSCRIPTION_ID
    - AZURE_TENANT_ID

-2. Navigate to the directory containing the .tf and .json files
+2. Navigate to the startfiles directory

 3. Create the VM image using packer.